mattvoss/anz.casclient/README.rst

 How to use proxy authentication
 ===============================
-Proxy authentication is added by CAS 2.0, for the reason why do we need it, you can see the details `here. <http://www.jasig.org/cas/proxy-authentication>`_
+Proxy authentication is added by CAS 2.0; for its uses, see the details `here. <https://www.apereo.org/cas/proxy-authentication>`_

-1. Create two plone sites in one Zope instance, called them **plone** and **backend**.
+1. Create two plone sites in one Zope instance, called **plone** and **backend**.
-2. Create and configure 'Anz CAS Client' plugin on them(make sure both sites can authenticate users against your CAS server).
+2. Create and configure an 'Anz CAS Client' plugin on each of them (make sure both sites can authenticate users against your CAS server).
-3. anz.casclient carried a simple example to show how to use it, but it need you to do a little customization.
-Open **anz.casclient\anz\casclient\proxyauthexample\view.py** with your favorite editor, find **__init__** method and modify it to suit your
+3. anz.casclient includes a simple example to show how to use it, but it needs you to do a little customization.
+Open **anz.casclient/anz/casclient/proxyauthexample/view.py** with your favorite editor, find the **__init__** method and modify it to suit your
    situation:

 ::